miyudev-boop/miyu/README.md

-Here's a comprehensive `README.md` for the Miyu project:
+Here’s a properly formatted version of your `README.md` file for better clarity and readability:

 ```markdown
 # Miyu Project